PaulMorris/11ty-website/src/docs/languages/webc.md

 #### Override the host component tag

-You can use `webc:root="override"` together to override the host component tag name!
+You can use `webc:root="override"` to override the host component tag name!
 This isn’t very useful for HTML-only components (which leave out the host component tag) but is very useful when your component has style/scripts.

 {% codetitle "components/my-component.webc" %}